groovyxw/IoT/AWS IoT + Raspberry Pi Emulator + Sensor HAT Emulator + Predictive Analysis/ReadMe.md

 <img width="492" alt="model" src="https://user-images.githubusercontent.com/52802567/205460804-52583e84-d8a9-41f5-a00d-b752a54e4357.PNG">

-The project will focus on developing a machine learning model.
+we will develop a simple predictive analytics for IoT.

-Assume that we have temperature and humidity data from the sensor.
+We will perform sensing to acquire temperature and humidity from the sensor devices(emulator).

+Then, we send this sensor data to AWS Machine Learning to get a decision on whether the system will perform watering.

-We do not implement watering system, but we will make a decision system to trigger watering.
+The project will focus on developing a machine learning model and make a decision system to trigger watering.

 ## Implementation